xiangjunn/tp/docs/DeveloperGuide.md

 #### Sequence Diagram

-The following sequence diagram shows how the `eList` feature works for Example 1:
+The following sequence diagram shows how the `elist` feature works for Example 1:

 ![EListSequenceDiagram](images/EListSequenceDiagram.png)